c-yuwei/HelloWorld/README.md

 # BRAPH 2 Hello, World!
 The **BRAPH 2 Hello, World!** is a minimal BRAPH 2 distribution example designed to showcase the capability of the _Genesis_ System in creating **standalone**, **unit-tested**, and **GUI-ready** BRAPH 2 distributions.

-TThis distribution demonstrates the core functionalities of standard BRAPH 2 software through a simple pipeline: (1) defining a first string (e.g., Hello), (2) defining a second string (e.g., World), and (3) combining both strings (e.g., Hello World).
+This distribution demonstrates the core functionalities of standard BRAPH 2 software through a simple pipeline: (1) defining a first string (e.g., Hello), (2) defining a second string (e.g., World), and (3) combining both strings (e.g., Hello World).
 More information about how to create your own distribution can be found in the main [BRAPH 2.0](https://github.com/braph-software/BRAPH-2/tree/develop) repository.
 The full tutorials are available [here](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials).

 ## Software compilation